merp101/merp101.github.io/index.md

  </button>

  <button id="new-clay-button">
- Reset your progress to get a tougher material, in order to increase the maximum layers you can have. <break> Next material: iron
+ Reset your progress to get a tougher material, in order to increase the maximum layers you can have.
+Next material: iron
  </button>

 <script>